-The Group's policy is to provide financial guarantees only to wholly owned subsidiaries.
-As of December 31, 2021 and 2020, no other guarantees were outstanding.
+The Group's policy is to provide financial guarantees to the entities listed in the policy.
+As of December 31, 2022 and 2021, no guarantees were outstanding.

 (iv) Liquidity risk

 The Group manages sufficient cash and cash equivalents so as to cope with its operations and mitigate the effects of fluctuations in cash flows.
 The Group's management supervises the banking facilities and ensures in compliance with the terms of the loan agreements.